 Appointments can be managed via the NHS App which is the quickest and easiest way of connecting to online services.
 It provides a simple and secure way for people to access a range of NHS services on their smartphone or tablet.

 We have made it easy for you to speak to the doctor or nurse on the telephone.
-Please telephone during the advertised surgery hours and the receptionist will arrange for the doctor or nurse to call you back as soon as practicable.
+Please telephone during the advertised surgery hours and the receptionist will arrange an appointment for the doctor or nurse to call you back.

 Appointments are routinely booked for 10 minutes.
 Please ask if you require longer than that.
 It may not be possible to deal with more than one or two issues properly in 10 minutes, so please bear that in mind when making your appointment.

 GPs are not able to treat dental problems and patients contacting the surgery with dental problems will be advised to see a dentist.